fecetrulo/zmq-mem/README.md

 # zmq-mem

-Memory problem MWE using ZMQ's REQ and ROUTER sockets.
+MWE using ZMQ's REQ and ROUTER sockets.